Eparchy of Raška and Prizren: Modern history

-In 1766, Serbian Patriarchate of Peć and all of its eparchies that were on territories under Ottoman rule were placed under the jurisdiction of the Ecumenical Patriarchate of Constantinople.
+In 1766, the Serbian Patriarchate of Peć and all of its eparchies that were on territories under Ottoman rule were placed under the jurisdiction of the Ecumenical Patriarchate of Constantinople.
 That included both eparchies of Raška and Prizren.
 During the transfer of jurisdictions, Serbian patriarchal archeparchy of Peć was abolished, and its territory was added to the Eparchy of Prizren.
 In 1789, that eparchy was placed under administration of metropolitan Joanikije of Raška.
 In 1808, the eparchies of Raška and Prizren were officially merged into the current Eparchy of Raška and Prizren.
 In 1894, the region of Pljevlja was also added to this eparchy.

 Turkish rule ended in 1912, and territory of eparchy was divided between Kingdom of Serbia and Kingdom of Montenegro.
 Prizren became part of the Kingdom of Serbia, and Peja became part of the Kingdom of Montenegro.
 Political division was followed by reorganization of church administration.
 In the Montenegrin part, a separated Eparchy of Peć was created.
-During the First World War (1914-1918) territories of both eparchies were occupied by the army of Austria-Hungary.
+During the First World War (1914–1918) territories of both eparchies were occupied by the army of Austria-Hungary.
 After the re-annexation in 1918, new Kingdom of Yugoslavia was created, and included all territories of Serbia and Montenegro.
 After the Serbian Patriarchate was renewed in 1920, Eparchy of Raška and Prizren was returned to the jurisdiction of the Serbian Orthodox Church.
 In 1931, Eparchy of Peć was reincorporated into the Eparchy of Raška and Prizren.
 In 1941, Yugoslavia was attacked and occupied by Nazi Germany and its allies.

 The territory of the Eparchy of Raška and Prizren was occupied by Germans (northern part), Italians (central part) and Bulgarians (eastern part).
 The Italian occupation zone was annexed to the Italian protectorate of Albania.
 That marked the beginning of mass persecution of ethnic Serbs in the annexed regions of Metohija and central Kosovo.
 Many Serbian churches of the Eparchy of Raška and Prizren were looted and destroyed.
 Reign of terror was enforced by Albanian fascist organization Balli Kombëtar and by Albanian SS Division "Skanderbeg", created by Heinrich Himmler.
 By the time of the re-annexation in 1944, the Serbian population, of which most were colonizers after the 1st Balkan War, were expelled from Kosovo.

+More than 100 of the Eparchy's churches and monasteries were targeted for vandalism and destruction by Albanian nationalists after the Kosovo War and during the 2004 unrest in Kosovo.

+The Ohrid Agreement (2023), proposed by the European Union and agreed by reprezentatives of Serbia and Kosovo, stpulates that parties shall formalise the status of the Serbian Orthodox Church in Kosovo and afford strong level of protection to the Serbian religious and cultural heritage sites, in line with existing European models.